SudhaRosh/SudhaRosh/README.md

 - 👋 Hi, I’m Sudha
-- 👀 I’m interested in web development
+- 👀 I’m interested in Data Engineer
 - 🌱 I’m currently learning python
 - 📫 How to reach me https://www.linkedin.com/in/sudha-rani-05947a167
 - <!---